 - Only students with a valid driver's license are eligible to drive personal vehicles to school and apply for a parking permit. - SVGS students may drive due to the earlier start time and because no transportation is provided.
 Driving forms should be signed by a parent.
 If car-pooling with another student, both driver and passenger must have parent(s)/guardian(s) sign a release form. - NO VCTC student should be driving in the AM.
-Extraordinary circumstances will be considered on a caseby-case basis. - VCTC students in the PM may apply for permission to drive and must complete driving forms. - Drivers must obtain parking stickers from both the high school and VCTC.
-For Staunton and Waynesboro students, the SVGS/VCTC permit costs \$25.
-(For Augusta County students, the fee is collected directly from the high school and includes the VCTC parking fee.
-For Staunton or Waynesboro students, the fee, \$25, is collected at SVGS or VCTC.) - Students may only park in designated student parking spaces.
-Due to construction during the 2023-24 school year, all SVCAL students must park in the EAST parking lot or the annexed gravel parking lot.
+Extraordinary circumstances will be considered on a case by-case basis. - VCTC students in the PM may apply for permission to drive and must complete driving forms. - Students may only park in designated student parking spaces.
 The parking area along the sidewalks is reserved for VCTC staff.
 Students may not park in front of or behind VCTC or across the street; these areas are for SVCAL staff and ACSB offices.
 On the grass, on the gravel road, or in the lane adjacent to the fire hydrant are NOT parking spaces.
 Failure to observe these rules will result in a fine and may result in the car being towed at the student's expense.
 Driving privileges may be revoked upon repeated offenses.